bnathyuw/Sharlotka-State-Pattern/README.md

 Exploring the State Pattern through the medium of cake!

-There are currently three implementation:
+There are currently three implementations:

 ## Classic